Pricing for AI Agents

 The Security and Integrity of Agent Identities

-Immutable IDs cannot be spoofed or duplicated, with unique signatures providing end-to-end authenticity.
+Cryptographic IDs make impersonation significantly harder; security depends on key custody and verification practices.
 Tamper-proof event logs map directly to security operations and audit trails, satisfying enterprise architecture requirements for AI deployments.

 Driving Efficiency with Prepaid Consumption-Based Credit Systems